 We launched specialist subcontracting services, covering firestopping as well as the installation of air and acoustic barriers.
 The company also acquired Retrotec Europe, allowing us to begin supplying air tightness testing equipment.

 We gained UKAS accreditation for air permeability testing and a new acoustic testing service (added in response to Building Regulation Part E).
 Further service diversification included the addition of thermographic testing services and the company expansion led to a permanent relocation from Halifax to a new Castleford Head Office.

-Stroma grew steadily in our first year of trading, forming a reputation as specialists in air-tightness testing and consultancy.
+Stroma (now Stroma Tech) grew steadily in our first year of trading, forming a reputation as specialists in air-tightness testing and consultancy.